jcrocholl/kossel/BOM.md

 ## BUILD THE EXOSKELETON

+All delta printers are dependent on good geometry.
+Take your time during the exoskeleton build; use various mechanisms to verify the trueness and stability of the frame, including appropriate tools if you've got them to hand.
+Trueness matters; when any of the angles are wrong, the math will be wrong, and your output will suffer from various different kinds of inaccuracies.
+Build carefully, measure carefully, and you'll get a good quality print.

 ### STEP 1:  Attach round_glass.stl sections to hold the print area.
  - 3 x 'short' OpenBeam